seatgeek/docker-mirror/README.md

 cleanup: true # (optional) Clean the mirrored images (default: false)
 target:
   # where to copy images to
+  # Below is an example of the ECR private registry.
+  # To mirror repositories to a ECR public registry, set this value to public.ecr.aws/YOUR_ECR_PUBLIC_SUFFIX
   registry: ACCOUNT_ID.dkr.REGION.amazonaws.com

   # (optional) prefix all repositories with this name